Gary-Community-Ventures/backend-template/README.md

 This repo is a a template for a Flask backend with a Postgres database.
 It also uses Clerk for authentication and Sentry for error tracking.

+To get started make a copy of `.env.example` to a `.env` and populate any keys that need to be set.
+Then run `docker-compose up --build -d` and you should be up and running.

+Any changes you make to python files should be hot reloaded for faster development.

 ## Useful Commands